Zonnev/elementaryos-firefox-theme/readme.md

 **Follow these steps to install the userChrome.css:**

-Use one line install script which let you select the window buttons layout you like:
+Use this one line install script which let you select the window buttons layout you like:

 ```bash
 curl -s -o- https://raw.githubusercontent.com/Zonnev/elementaryos-firefox-theme/master/install.sh | bash
 ```
+Just copy the line to your terminal and press enter.
+Then it lets you choose which window buttons layout you need (1-8) and press enter again.

 ## After installation